Uninett/nav/doc/intro/getting-started.rst

 assumption is that you already have this information in some inventory system.

-The *SeedDB* tool enables to you add and edit a multitude of "seed" information in the NAV database, which tells NAV what and how to monitor.
+The *Seed Database* tool enables to you add and edit a multitude of "seed" information in the NAV database, which tells NAV what and how to monitor.
 The essential bit here is the :term:`IP Device`, which represents your switches, routers and other networked devices.

-The *SeedDB* tool is listed on NAV's *Toolbox* page, reachable from the grey navigation bar.
+The *Seed Database* tool is listed on NAV's *Toolbox* page, reachable from the navigation bar on top.

 Adding your first management profile
 ------------------------------------